joho1968/SCFA/README.md

 * You may choose to disable Font Awesome assets if you include them elsewhere
 * This plugin may create entries in your PHP error log (if active)
 * This plugin contains no tracking code and does not process or collect any information about the visitor
+* This plugin has been tested with WordPress up to 5.5.1

 ## Installation